AshIsAtWork/MolSim/submissions/assignment-5/Report.md

 **3. Parallelization Strategies**
 As required we developed two different parallelization strategies which can be selected through the xml input file.
 An example you can find [here](../../input/assignment-5/task3-Rayleigh-Taylor-instability-3D.xml).
 For reasons of backward compatability, specifying the parallelization strategy is optional.
 If it is left out, the program will run sequentially.
 If specified, there are three possible values:
 * `None`: No parallelization, program will run sequentially.
-* `Naive`: Use parallelization, the naive scheduling is used.
+* `Linear`: Use parallelization, the naive scheduling is used.
-* `Sophisticated`: Use parallelization, the sophisticated scheduling is used.
+* `Skipping`: Use parallelization, the sophisticated scheduling is used.

 Both strategies parallelize the main part of the force calculation happening in the function `applyToAllUniquePairsInDomain` as profiling shows that the program spends over 90% of the time in this part of the program.
 Furthermore, we have parallelized the velocity and position updates, not because they are contributing a lot to the overall running time of the program but because its parallelization is quite easy as all iterations in the loop are independent and have equal costs.
 Therefore, a single OpenMP directive does the job.
 Additionally, we parallelized the processing of boundary conditions, for the computation in three dimensions is quite costly.
 Because we have chosen in the previous weeks to strictly separate the handling of boundary conditions from the other force calculations for the sake of a clear code structure, parallelizing this was not that easy.
 From the perspective of parallelization, it would have been better to include it in the method `updateForces`, because then, parallelizing only this function would have been sufficient.
 For boundary conditions, we are using a dynamic schedule, because the costs of different types of boundary conditions differ a lot.
 Summarizing, we have parallelized everything that contributes significantly to the overall running time of the program.
 Therefore, we expect a great benefit from parallelization.
 But let's not rejoice too soon.
 There may be various problems that reduce performance.
 Time measurements in the following sections will provide clarity.
 ß